Components that are

 </form>

-Interactive QIP Components receive keyboard & pointer events and render out pixels.
+QIP Interactive Components receive keyboard & pointer events and render out pixels.

-See /play for more interactive examples.
+See /play for more interactive examples, or /charts for chart-focused components.

 site/